 Watch out because the triphala tea will stain anything it touches, including your shirt or the carpet.
 I just use an old towel to make sure I don't get the tea on anything.

 For most people, including those with healthy eyes and those with glaucoma or any other eye disease, this is something you could do every day.
 It is like brushing your teeth.
 Washing your eyes with triphala is considered part of the regular daily hygiene routine in Ayurveda.

-It is probably not a good idea to do this if you have had a trabeculectomy (or have any wounds or open injuries on your eyes).
+Use caution to avoid contamination or bacteria if you have had a trabeculectomy (or have any wounds or open injuries on your eyes).

 Optional: I put a pinch of high grade sodium ascorbate in each eye cup with the triphala tea.
-I don't recommend this for most people.
-And if you do use the ascorbate, be consistent with it.
+I you do use the ascorbate, be consistent with it.